 Published by the American Correctional Association, Corrections Today is a magazine covering criminal justice issues that affect corrections officers and correctional facilities.
 It regularly features articles written by NIJ staff.
-To subscribe or for more information, visit www.aca.org/publications/ctmagazine.asp.
+Subscribe or find more information.

 “NIJ’s Response to the Prison Rape Elimination Act,” February 2006

 The Prison Rape Elimination Act of 2003 calls for developing national standards to prevent, detect, and reduce sexual violence in prisons; making information on sexual violence more accessible to correctional administrators; and ensuring that prisons take more responsibility for inmate safety.
 An NIJ-funded study will examine rape in terms of prisons’ social and sexual climate.
 NIJ has also solicited research on prevention, risk assessment, and the medical-psychological impact.
 This article gives a detailed description of the inmate culture study and outlines four more studies on prevention and risk assessment.
 It also discusses what is being done to protect the privacy of the inmates participating in research studies.